cym13/locate/README.rst

 Install
 =======

-Simply copy `locate' to a directory in your path.
-You can update the database using `locate -u`, but if you prefer the traditional way you can make a symbolic link to locate named "updatedb" and use that link instead.
+Simply copy *locate* to a directory in your path.
+You can update the database using *locate -u*, but if you prefer the traditional way you can make a symbolic link to locate named "updatedb" and use that link instead.

 License